Graphic Content: Investigating Ann Arbor’s independent comics scene through a trans lens

 Diskette Press has evolved into having quite a large presence in Ann Arbor and beyond, with Carta, Emma and others travelling to independent comics trade shows, most recently in Chicago and Toronto.
 “I really like those shows because they are ‘comic cons’ in the traditional sense, meaning there’s no other media represented,” she told me.
 “Marvel and DC don’t have booths, there is nobody promoting movies — it’s just small creators who either self-publish or work with like a small press.”
 Carta rounded up a bunch of recent releases from Diskette for me to peruse, and their line work and coloring is gorgeous.
 Each zine or comic is mostly all in one color but they still manage a surprising amount of depth.
 The ink does not completely fill in illustrations and leave hard lines, making them inviting, comfortable to read.
 Carta even gives me one of hers, no bigger than one square inch, consisting of captioned images taken by a Game Boy Camera.

 I asked Carta and Emma a few of the same questions: One of them is about the role social media now plays in comics distribution.
 Their theses seem to be similar to mine, in that it’s helpful for them, but can be stupid sometimes, and an easy platform for angry cis males to take offense with what they say.
-A double-edged sword, if you will.
+Like most everything online, a double-edged sword.
 The more interesting common question I asked them was if they had any advice for aspiring trans artists.

 “When I think back about when I first started to make comics about … trans stuff, I thought this is kind of stupid.
 I’m making this thing, and I want to put it out there and it’s going to be describing my experience, but this is obviously something either people have already experienced so they won’t find it interesting, or they will never experience it, so they won’t care.
 That is completely false,” answered Emma.
 “Especially with trans people, because we don’t have much representation in various mediums, seeing yourself in someone else’s work is really powerful in a way that I underestimate sometimes.”